Why Teaching ESL?

 The Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL) offers a solid foundation in the structure and use of the English language, and offers teaching strategies to instruct ESL/EFL to adults in the United States or internationally.

-The Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL) is designed to provide students with a solid foundation in the structure and use of English language.
+The Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL) is designed to provide students with a solid foundation in the structure and use of the English language.
 The certificate offers teaching strategies, firmly grounded in research, theory, and practice, to instruct ESL/EFL (English as a Second Language/English as a Foreign Language) to adults in the United States or internationally.
-Students have an opportunity to develop learning e-portfolios as part of their course work.
+Students have an opportunity to develop learning e-portfolios as part of their coursework.

 Topics covered by the program include best practices in TESOL methodology through a combination of lecture, small group work, reflection, classroom observation, and a practicum that provides hands-on experience designing lessons, materials, and assessments.
 Whether students want to teach English abroad, work with immigrant adult populations in the United States, or teach English at the university level, this graduate certificate will provide them with an opportunity to gain a combination of theoretical and practical training to teach English to speakers of other languages in international contexts, community colleges, and within organizations devoted to adult English-language learners.